magento/devdocs/.github/CONTRIBUTING.md

 3. Familiarize yourself with the existing documentation.
 Look through and search the guides to decide where to add your topics.

     -   The DevDocs team can find the best home for your new topics and add it to the navigation.
-    -   If a topic has a symlink, you can remove it with git commands and add a new file.
+    -   If a topic has a symlink, you can remove it with Git commands and add a new file.
 Copy and paste a previous version of the topic to get started.

 ## Write and submit PRs